Q&A with your Birth Photographer

 A: There aren’t usually many people in the room except for actual delivery time, which is such a relatively short moment in the birth story.
 In a hospital setting (this is not an issue for home births), I am usually stationed up at the head of the bed during delivery.
 That keeps me out of the way and lets me capture the very first moments without getting too graphic (crowning/delivery pictures usually aren’t even allowed in our hospitals here).

-I’ve only attended two births where I was not recruited into a lead support role for the mom and dad,
+I often end up being recruited into a lead support role for the mom and dad,

 but I am perfectly capable of retreating to fly on the wall status if that is what is needed from me.

 Q: How do you do the lighting when you are taking pictures of the birth?
 Do you rely on natural lighting?

 A: I love when there is enough natural light coming through the windows for clear pictures.
 Those are always the most stunning images in my opinion.
 Since most births happen at night, I must rely on the room’s ambient light or flash.
 I invested in some of the best equipment for low light photography and have worked my tail off to master the settings so that flash isn’t needed.
 I do bring a flash along that I can aim up at the ceiling to more uniformly spread the light throughout the room without popping a bright flash in anyone’s face.
 I have only ever used a flash for the actual delivery pictures when there is lots of movement going on and only with permission from the mother and people assisting her.
 Typically, there is so much excitement during the delivery that most people don’t notice me even when I am using a flash.

 Q: Do you get emotional each time a baby is born?

 A: Happy tears every time.
 The room is overflowing with excitement, love, relief, and new life.